Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Acknowledgment

 \section{Acknowledgment}

+We thank the anonymous reviewers for their helpful comments and feedback, which greatly strengthened our work.
 We thank Xisen Jin, Ting-Yun Chang, Lorena Yan, Yuqing Yang, Deqing Fu, Ollie Liu, Daniel Firebanks-Quevedo, Johnny Wei, as well as members of USC INK Lab and Allegro Lab for insightful discussions.
 QY and XR were supported in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via the HIATUS Program contract \#2022-22072200006, the Defense Advanced Research Projects Agency with award HR00112220046, and NSF IIS 2048211.
 QY was also supported by a USC Annenberg Fellowship.
 RJ was supported in part by the National Science Foundation under Grant No. IIS-2403436.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.